YAMANAKA Shikki (Lacquerware)

-The origins of this craft date back to the second half of the 16th century, when a group of craftsmen moved into the area in search of good materials and began turning bowls and other things.
+The origins of Yamanaka lacquerware date back to the second half of the 16th century, when a group of craftsmen moved to the area in search of materials and began lathing bowls and other items.

 How to make

 The wood is cut longitudinally to minimize distortions and the base is made on a potter's wheel.
 Next, the base is treated with zinoko powder and coated with vermilion and black lacquer.
 Finally, embossed gilt lacquer decorations are added on top.
 Each step is performed by different artisans who are experts in their respective techniques.
 Some pieces are also given a thin, color lacquer finish (suriurushi) to highlight the kashoku-biki work.